The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn more.

 Each individual ebook contains information about device support.

-The number of simultaneous users varies for individual books.
-We buy multi-user access whenever possible.
-Sometimes, only one user at a time can download a book (until the book is returned).
-Contact us if you have questions about a specific title.
+The number of simultaneous users varies for individual ebooks.
+We buy unlimited-user access for courses whenever possible.
+Sometimes, only one person at a time can use an ebook.
+Please contact your librarian if you have questions about a specific title, especially for course use.

 Individual ebooks contain information about downloading, printing, and saving.
 Some ebooks can be downloaded for a specified period of time.
 But keep in mind that downloading an entire book may impact multi-user access, and may also require creating an account from the vendor's website and installing additional software.

 The number of pages you can print or save also varies by provider.
 In general: